 Hilton Hotel Category Changes: What It Means for You

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.Update: One or more card offers in this post are no longer available.
+Here’s our full advertising policy: How we make money.Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.Hilton periodically switches hotels between categories, based on economic factors, room rates, amenities, and the hotel’s popularity.
 So if you have Hilton award stays coming up, check out the list to see if your hotel is affected.

 I’ll explain what’s changing!